 - Universal Studios: open Christmas Day

 Be very amused.
-The Pacific Amusement Park, at Santa Monica Pier, is open all day on December 25, with free admission.
+Pacific Park at Santa Monica Pier, is open all day on December 25, with free admission.
 Weather permitting, all rides, games and food booths will be open, but you can call 310-260-8744 to confirm.
 On Christmas afternoon, you can hop on over to the weird and wacky Bunny Museum in Pasadena (1933 Jefferson Drive), for a look at ridiculous rabbit related objects.
 The museum is open for visits 365 days a year by appointment, so be sure to call first.

 Go ice skating.
 Downtown on Ice, the outdoor holiday skating rink at Pershing Square (South Olive Ave in Los Angeles, across from the Millenium Biltmore), is open on Christmas Day from noon until 10pm.
 Tickets are only $6 per one-hour skate session, $2 for skate rentals.